Category Archives: Travel

 The St. Mary’s Basilica

-After the Wawel Cathedral, St. Mary’s Basilica is the most important church in Krakow.
-It’s construction was started in late 13th century on the foundations of a former Romanesque church.
+After Wawel Cathedral, St. Mary’s Basilica is the most important church in Krakow.
+Its construction began in the late 13th century on the foundations of a former Romanesque church.
 The new temple was consecrated around the year 1320.
-Over the centuries, the church underwent numerous reconstructions of both its exterior and interior.
+Over the centuries, the church underwent numerous reconstructions, both of its exterior and interior.

-The whole ambiance at the main square was heartwarming!
-It’s still the holidays after all.
+The atmosphere at the main square was heartwarming!
+After all, it’s still the holiday season.

 The view from the Wawel Royal Castle.